prairie-guy/Genomic_References/README.md

 This is a repository of genomic references to be provided for reproducible access across different bioinformatic analyses.
 Though primarily fasta files, indexes and other references may be included--provided the files are not too large for reasonable use within GitHub.

 ### Git Large File Storage (LFS)
-Files with the following extentions are saved with LHS: fq.gz
+These files are tracked byLHS: fq.gz

 Steps required to set up LHS:
 - mamba install git-lfs